MicroEJ/docs/GettingStarted/gettingStartedIMXRT1170.rst

 We will modify the :guilabel:`simpleGFX` Application which is available as an example sample in the i.MX RT1170 VEE Port.

-The :guilabel:`animatedMascot` Application can be executed on the Virtual Device with the he :guilabel:`runOnSimulator` Gradle task:
+The :guilabel:`simpleGFX` Application can be executed on the Virtual Device with the he :guilabel:`runOnSimulator` Gradle task:

       .. figure:: images/iMXRT1170/getting-started-virtual-device-simplegfx.png
          :alt: simpleGFX Application on the Virtual Device